 Opticians are responsible for making, selling, repairing and adjusting eyeglasses.
 An optician and an optometrist work in conjunction with one another at a vision care center or in a private practice.
 The optician can receive and fill eye prescriptions from both optometrists and ophthalmologists.
 Opticians do not perform eye exams, or diagnose and treat eye condition.
 Opticians need to complete an apprenticeship program that generally lasts six months in duration, or they could choose to complete a certificate program that lasts 1-2 years.

 You can see an optician once you have received a prescription for contact lenses or eyeglasses.
 The optician will help you choose frames and other vision accessories, as well as measure, fit and adjust your eyeglasses.

 If you are over 40, have diabetes, high blood pressure or a family history of macular degeneration, it is important to visit an ophthalmologist at least once a year for a comprehensive dilated eye exam to ensure your eyes are healthy.
 Zieker Eye also works closely with many area optometry practices and opticians in order to best serve our patients.

-Contact Zieker today to discuss your eye care questions and concerns, request a free eye exam, or schedule an appointment.
+Contact Zieker today to discuss your eye care questions and concerns or schedule an appointment.